lukecassidy/launch-box/README.md

 You can run launch-box.sh manually, on startup, or add a menu bar shortcut.
 I like this last approach so I'll outline it here.

 ### Make it Clickable
-1. Open Applications ▸ Automator → New Document → Application
+1. Open Applications → Automator → New Document → Application
 2. "Run Shell Script".
 3. Add `"/Path/to/repo/launch-box/launch-box.sh" "$@"`
-4. Save as `LaunchBox`
+4. Save as `Launch Box`

 ### Add To Menu Bar
 5. Open Shortcuts → New Shortcut → Open App.
-6. Select `LaunchBox`
+6. Select `Launch Box`
 7. Click "i" icon & Turn on 'Pin in Menu Bar'.

 That's it.
 Now you've got a one click workspace launcher 🌯.